zlikavac32/beanstalkd-lib-bundle/README.md

 - print stats (with optional refresh)
 - flush tube/tubes

+To use pager in `peek` command, evironment variable `PAGER` must be set to a pager program. `less` is one such program whcih can be used directly like `PAGER=less bin/console ...` or exported somewhere.

+For `less`, additional environment variable `LESS` that describes `less` arguments can be defined.
+For example, `LESS='-F' PAGER=less bin/console` can be used to skip paging if the whole text can be displayed on screen.

+In Docker, `-R` should be used to display color escape sequences correctly.

 ## Examples

 You can see more examples with code comments in [examples](/examples).